By Lynn Gamwell

 What are you doing for Earth Day?

 How about joining a tree planting campaign in your area?
 EarthDay.org has lists of events happening all over the world.
 Let’s each get planting, reducing our energy emissions, and doing our part to reduce carbon levels and mitigate climate change.
 After all, if the planet thrives so do we.
-Let’s care for our peaceful and prosperous planet Earth!
+Let’s care for our happy and prosperous planet Earth!